 However, while we thought it was seemingly a temporary solution, remote work is turning out better than many companies expected.
 Now, many industries, from retail to healthcare, are keeping their workforce remote, and they may continue doing so for the foreseeable future.
 With that said, remote work does have its share of challenges, including how management communicates with their teams and how they can stay productive.
-Security is also a concern, and below, we will talk about the importance of keeping systems protected and educating your staff when working from home.
+Security is also a concern, and below, we will talk about the importance of keeping systems protected, using secure unified communications, and educating your staff when working from home.

 Importance of Security

 While many companies are happy to have their doors open thanks to the ability to transition to a remote workforce, computer hackers and cyber thieves are taking full advantage of the many security vulnerabilities created during this switch.
 In fact, cybercrime has increased by upwards of 63% since the pandemic began, and that is because hackers simply understand that systems are not as secure when taken out of the hands of the IT professionals at the office.

 The risks associated with a data breach can be devastating for a company and could include major financial losses and damage to your corporate reputation that cannot be easily reversed.
 On top of that, some industries, such as the healthcare sector, are subject to additional regulations, such as the Health Insurance Portability and Accountability Act of 1996 (HIPAA) and its associated privacy rule, which states that health companies need to put procedures in place to avoid the loss or unlawful sharing of patient health information.
 Failure to do so could result in serious fines.